What's in this Argentina currency guide?

 - Once your funds are received by the provider the converted ARS amount will be transfered to the recipient account you specify in Argentina.

-By comparing the rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Argentine peso deposited into the recipient bank account in Argentina and less margins and fees kept by the banks!
+Use our Send to Argentine Peso calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Argentine Peso deposited into the recipient bank account and less margins and fees kept by the banks!